Business Taxes Featured

 /KB/static/images/farm_income_1.jpg

-When reporting farm income and expenses, the deduction for feed purchased depends on whether you use the cash method of accounting and whether the feed is consumed in the same year it is paid for.
-If you purchase livestock feed for use in a future year, you may not deduct the cost in the year of payment unless specific conditions are met.
+When reporting farm income and expenses, the deduction for feed purchased depends on the taxpayer’s accounting method (cash or accrual) and whether the feed is consumed in the same tax year.
+Under the cash method, feed is generally deductible when paid.
+However, prepaid feed intended for use in a future year may be subject to limitation or deferral under IRS rules if it does not clearly reflect income.

 Deduction Rules for Prepaid Livestock Feed